cableguy99/docs/docs/masternode/masternode-setup-guide.md

 You must use Ubuntu 18.04 to seek support from the wider community of Tao.
 If you need help with this, [see this example](https://medium.com/taoblockchain/how-to-run-a-tao-masternode-from-a-to-z-3793752dc3d1#6122).

-> Data Storage: It is recommended to assure that your provider has Block Storage or expandable disk space on SSD drives (more performant).
+> Data Storage: It is recommended to assure that your provider has Block Storage or expandable disk space on SSD drives (better performance).
 Block Storage is pay-as-you-go disk space that you can expand in the future.
 You may not need it now, but you will in the future.
 Some locations within a hosting provider do not have this, while others will.